-In the past, I found it quite hard to Scout Photography Locations, but fortunately technology has helped to change that for me.
+In the past, I found it quite hard to Scout Photography Locations, but fortunately, technology has helped change that for me.

-I can now use my computer and my smartphone to do most of the work for me, without having to rely on expensive (although very good) location scouts.
+I can now use my computer and my smartphone to do most of the work for me.
+I don’t have to rely on expensive (although very good) location scouts.

 This post is going to walk you through a bunch of different methods I use to find cool locations for my photography.

 This website was purchased by Google in 2007 and it’s available as a layer in Google Maps and Google Earth.
-The site’s goal is to allow Google Earth users to learn more about a given area by viewing the photos that other users have taken at that place.
+The site aims to allow Google Earth users to learn more about a given area by viewing the photos that other users have taken at that place.

 When you search a photo in Panoramio, you will see a scattering of photos across the map.
 These can all be enlarged to see the full sized image.
 You can also see the most popular photos in the left hand side of the page, like here when you search my hometown.

 The joy of Panoramio is that not only do you get to find new locations, but you can find out which of the images are the most popular.
 This is useful when you’re trying to create a new image.

 Whether you’re shooting landscapes, or simply using the location as a backdrop for a portrait, there’s plenty of uses for Panoramio.

 This is an exciting new app for photographers who want to combine their efforts and index interesting photography locations.
 The premise is pretty simple really.